pcasaes/hexoids/README.md

 * Look into migrating the Kafka client to reactive streams

     This promises to reduce the code base.

+* Use a spatial index on the server.

+    Right now all events are broadcasted to all players.
+That might not always be necessary.
+Also, Bolt collision is tested against all players when it should look up players in a spatial index first.

 ## Game Play